tohidsmart/GoogleSearchCrawler/README.md

 - <b>GoogleSearch.Crawler.Services</b>
   -  This Project provides service interfaces and their implementation.
 Services such as content scrapper and search parser.
   -  Search service scraps the content from Google using `HtmlAgilityPack` nugget package by making HttpRequest using `HttpClient` object
-  -  Content is passed to `Search Parser` service to be transformed based on Xpath.
+  -  Content is passed to `Search Parser` service for transformation based on Xpath.
   -  The transformed html node collection is passed to `Search parser's aggregate function` to aggregate and construct the search result object
   -  Another class in this project is `SearchRequestHandler`.
 Request handler implements the mediator pattern using Mediator nugget package.
   - Request handler simply accept a custom request object, execute the logic using functionalities provided by `GoogleSearch.Crawler.Services` project and return a response
   - `SearchRequestHandler` makes subsequent GET calls to `SearchService` in order to scrap first 100 search result.
   -  Search request and response DTO objects are in this project.
   -  It is a standard .net library
-- <b> GoogleSearhc.Crawler</b>
+- <b> GoogleSearch.Crawler</b>
   - This project is MVC layer of the application.
 The MVC controller and Views are in this project.
   - The controller accepts the user input, validate it and send it to mediator middleware
   - Dependencies are resolved in this project using .net core built-in DI container